daltonetonny/Wk-4-The-Task-app-react/README.md

 🧠 Reactify Tasks by Dalton
 A sleek and modern task management web app built with ⚡Vite, 🌈 Tailwind CSS, and ⚛️ React.
 This app brings productivity and vibe together — offering task tracking, dynamic theming, pagination, API integration, and a clean UI.

-🚀 Live Preview
-(Add your deployed live link here when ready)

 ✨ Core Features
 ✅ Add / Complete / Delete Tasks